 An incomplete course will be awarded a grade of “F” by the Office of the University Registrar if the course is not completed by the approved deadline.

 You may withdraw from classes using Banner Self-Service prior to the start of the term.
-After that date, you should contact your academic adviser to be sure that all withdrawal procedures are followed.
+After that date, you should contact your academic coach to be sure that all withdrawal procedures are followed.

 Notifying the instructor or not going to class does not constitute formal withdrawal.
 Withdrawals may not be permitted for violations of academic integrity.
 View the tuition refund schedule for specific deadlines.